-The members of the Nominating Committee are Lewis W. Adkins, Jr., Peter R. Barsz, Frank J. Palermo, Jr. and Steven J. Weingarten (Chairperson).
-The Nominating Committee's functions are to assist the S&T Board in annually reviewing the qualifications and independence of the members of the S&T Board and its various committees as well as the composition and structure of the S&T Board; to review and make recommendations to the S&T Board as to its committee structure, functions and composition on a periodic basis; to oversee the annual assessment of the performance of the S&T Board, its committees and its directors, including whether its committees are functioning effectively; to recommend director nominees to the S&T Board to submit for election by shareholders; and to provide guidance to the S&T Board on corporate governance issues.
-Prior to beginning the annual assessment of the S&T Board and its committees, the Nominating Committee considers possible enhancements to the process to ensure continued effectiveness.
+The Nominating Committee's functions are to assist the Board in annually reviewing the qualifications and independence of the members of the Board and its various committees as well as the composition and structure of the Board: to review and make recommendations to the Board as to its committee structure. functions and composition on a periodic basis; to oversee the annual assessment of the performance of the Board, its committees and its directors, including whether its committees are functioning effectively; to recommend director nominees to the Board to submit for election by shareholders; and to provide guidance to the Board on corporate governance issues.
+Prior to beginning the annual assessment of the Board and its committees, the Nominating Committee considers possible enhancements to the process to ensure continued effectiveness.
 Any feedback on the assessment process from the prior year is incorporated.
-During 2022, the Nominating Committee, with assistance and input from the Board Chairperson, enhanced its assessment process to make it more robust and to include three separate assessments, an S&T Board self-assessment, a committee self-assessment that is specific to each committee and an individual director self-assessment.
-The results of the S&T Board and committee self-assessments are reviewed by the Chair of the Nominating Committee and the Board Chairperson, then shared, reviewed and discussed with the entire Nominating Committee.
+During 2022, the Nominating Committee, with assistance and input from the Board Chairperson, enhanced its assessment process to make it more robust and to include three separate assessments, a Board self-assessment, a committee self-assessment that is specific to each committee and an individual director self-assessment.
+The results of the Board and committee self-assessments are reviewed by the Chair of the Nominating Committee and the Board Chairperson, then shared, reviewed and discussed with the entire Nominating Committee.
 To encourage candor, the individual director self-assessments are shared only with the Chair of the Nominating Committee and the Board Chairperson.
-The Chair of the Nominating Committee and the Board Chairperson, individually or together, may hold one-on-one discussions with individual directors to further discuss the S&T Board, committee and individual director self-assessments.
-The self-assessments pay particular attention to the S&T Board's oversight of our risk management framework, S&T Board refreshment, the structure of the S&T Board and its committees and the S&T Board's ability to take actions and make decisions efficiently and independently from management.
+The Chair of the Nominating Committee and the Board Chairperson, individually or together, may hold one-on-one discussions with individual directors to further discuss the Board, committee and individual director self-assessments.
+The self-assessments pay particular attention to the Board's oversight of our risk management framework, Board refreshment, the structure of the Board and its committees and the Board's ability to take actions and make decisions efficiently and independently from management.

-In addition, the Nominating Committee reviews all transactions with related parties, as further described on page 64 of this Proxy Statement.
+In addition, the Nominating Committee reviews all transactions with related parties, as further described on page 63 of this Proxy Statement.
 The Nominating Committee oversees the S&T Director Orientation Program and the continuing education programs for all directors.
-To assist in remaining current with their board duties and committee responsibilities, the S&T Board participates in the Bank Directors' Membership Program.
-This program offers the directors access to the BankDirector.com online video training series, a wide range of in-person conferences, periodic hard copy and digital magazines, and peer-based and webinar educational programs on corporate governance, committee duties, board leadership and industry developments.
+To assist in remaining current with their board duties and committee responsibilities, the Board participates in the Bank Directors' Membership Program.
+This program offers the directors access to the BankDirector.com online video training series, a wide range of in-person conferences, periodic hard copy and digital magazines, and peer-based and webinar educational programs on corporate governance, risk management, committee duties, board leadership and industry developments.
+Various other educational opportunities and sources are also provided to the Board.

-A written charter approved by the S&T Board governs the Nominating Committee and complies with current NASDAQ Rules relating to charters and corporate governance.
-The Nominating Committee reviews and reassesses the adequacy of this charter annually and recommends any proposed changes to the S&T Board.
+A written charter approved by the Board governs the Nominating Committee and complies with current NASDAQ Rules relating to charters and corporate governance.
+The Nominating Committee reviews and reassesses the adequacy of this charter annually and recommends any proposed changes to the Board.
 A copy of the charter is included on S&T's website www.stbancorp.com, under Governance.
 The Nominating Committee is comprised entirely of independent board members, as defined by NASDAQ listing standards.